Skip to main content

 Be Prepared to Compromise

-Of course, it isn’t healthy for one partner to always get their way at the expense of the other and this can create a whole other set of problems.
-What you do need is an ability to modify your expectations and not sweat the small stuff.
+Of course, it isn’t healthy for one partner to always get their way at the expense of the other, and this can create a whole other set of problems.
+What you do need is the ability to modify your expectations and not sweat the small stuff.
 Learn to compromise and work together with your spouse towards the goals that mean the most to both of you.

 Work Together as a Team and COMMUNICATE

 The truth is, none of these tips will be very effective if you can’t talk about money with your spouse.
-A 2018 survey from Policygenius found that 20% of couples don’t even share basic financial information with each other.
+A survey from Policygenius found that 20% of couples don’t even share basic financial information.
 Unsurprisingly, one in five of these couples had a partner ready to end the relationship over finances.
-A good way to think about it is that money is the same as any other challenges couples face.
+A good way to think about it is that money is the same as any other challenge couples face.
 Just like you need to work together to raise your kids or divvy up the housework, your finances require open communication and teamwork.

 If you’re not currently talking openly about money with your spouse, start by scheduling a set time each month to chat.
 Lay it all out on the table to ensure you and your partner are on the same page.
 If you already do this, great!
 But don’t get complacent.
 Maintaining an ongoing discussion with your spouse about money requires consistency and understanding.
 If you have an issue with how something is going, don’t let it fester.